 This gene encodes a member of the Y family of specialized DNA polymerases.
 It copies undamaged DNA with a lower fidelity than other DNA-directed polymerases.
 However, it accurately replicates UV-damaged DNA; when thymine dimers are present, this polymerase inserts the complementary nucleotides in the newly synthesized DNA, thereby bypassing the lesion and suppressing the mutagenic effect of UV-induced DNA damage.
 This polymerase is thought to be involved in hypermutation during immunoglobulin class switch recombination.
 Mutations in this gene result in XPV, a variant type of xeroderma pigmentosum.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2014]

 GeneCards Summary for POLH Gene

 POLH (DNA Polymerase Eta) is a Protein Coding gene.
 Diseases associated with POLH include Xeroderma Pigmentosum, Variant Type and Polh-Related Xeroderma Pigmentosum.
-Among its related pathways are Homologous DNA Pairing and Strand Exchange and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
+Among its related pathways are DNA Double-Strand Break Repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include damaged DNA binding and DNA-directed DNA polymerase activity.
 An important paralog of this gene is POLI.

 UniProtKB/Swiss-Prot for POLH Gene